viamrobotics/docs/docs/extend/modular-resources/_index.md

 By default, a newly-created module is *private*, meaning that the module will only appear for users within your [organization](/manage/fleet/organizations/), but you can later [update your module](/extend/modular-resources/upload/#update-an-existing-module) to set it to be *public*, which makes your module available to all Viam users.

-When you deploy a module to your smart machine, you can [choose how to update that module](/extend/modular-resources/configure/#configure-version-update-management-for-a-registry-module) when new versions become available.
+When you deploy a module to your robot, you can [choose how to update that module](/extend/modular-resources/configure/#configure-version-update-management-for-a-registry-module) when new versions become available.

 ## Get Started